tigera/docs/calico-enterprise/network-policy/policy-tiers/tiered-policy.mdx

 ![policy-types]({{site.baseurl}}/images/policy-types.png)

 Next, you can determine the priority of policies in tiers (from top to bottom).
-In the following example, that platform and security tiers use {{site.prodname}} global network policies that apply to all pods, while developer teams can safely manage pods within namespaces using Kubernetes network policy for their applications and microservices.
+In the following example, the platform and security tiers use {{site.prodname}} global network policies that apply to all pods, while developer teams can safely manage pods within namespaces using Kubernetes network policy for their applications and microservices.

 ![policy-tiers]({{site.baseurl}}/images/policy-tiers.png)